 We bought flowers for our next stop, the Wat Pho royal temple.
 Also known as the Temple of the Reclining Buddha, its official name is a mouthful: Wat Phra Chetuphon Vimolmangklararm Rajwaramahaviharn (Thai: วัดพระเชตุพนวิมลมังคลารามราชวรมหาวิหาร).
 We’ll stick with Wat Pho.

 Wat Pho is closed to the general public at night, and we were virtually the only people there.
 It is the highest grade of the first-class royal Thai temples, and the intricate detail of the Chinese porcelain-covered spires is breathtaking.
 We visited again later in the week during the daytime to see the 150-foot gold-leafed reclining Buddha statue.

 Just across from the entrance to Wat Pho at the end of an unassuming side street is Sala Arun bed and breakfast.
 Up a steep staircase (topped with an even steeper spiral staircase) is the Eagle Nest rooftop bar, which offers 360-degree views of the river and the three temples.

 As if all this wasn’t enough, the tuk tuk food tour concluded with authentic Pad Thai at Thip Samai Pad Thai, which is heralded as the best Pad Thai in Bangkok.
 Total price for three meals, a private tour of the flower market and Wat Pho temple, a beer at the rooftop bar, and tuk tuk transportation that dropped us off at the front door of our hotel?
 Just $55.

-Total for our day of decadence?
-A very affordable $150, which makes my bargain-loving heart happy.
+The total for our day of decadence was a very affordable $150, which made my bargain-loving heart happy.